k9securityio/exercise-secure-an-s3-bucket/README.md

 Estimated completion time: 2-4 hours

 * Explain what a resource policy is, that they don't exist by default, and that the default be-havior is to allow internal access
-* Create a bucket policy that allows only the application role and ci user to read and write data to the sensitive-data bucket
+* Create a bucket policy that allows only the application role and delivery user to read and write data to the sensitive-data bucket
 * Demonstrate the application role still has access to the sensitive-data bucket using the IAM access simulator
-* Demonstrate the ci user still has access to the sensitive-data bucket using the IAM access simulator – this is (probably) unexpected!
+* Demonstrate the delivery user still has access to the sensitive-data bucket using the IAM access simulator – this is (probably) unexpected!
-* Reinforce the access control decision workflow and point out that unless there is an ex-plicit deny by the bucket policy, then the IAM policy attached to ci grants access.
+* Reinforce the access control decision workflow and point out that unless there is an explicit deny by the bucket policy, then the IAM policy attached to delivery grants access.
 * Update the bucket policy to deny every principal that is not application
-* Demonstrate the ci user no longer has access to the sensitive-data bucket using the IAM access simulator
+* Demonstrate the delivery user no longer has access to the sensitive-data bucket using the IAM access simulator

 Takeaways:
 * Access to particular resources can be limited using S3 bucket policies